RedVoxInc/redvox-python-sdk/docs/v2.2.0/redvox-api900-docs.md

 TimeSynchronizationSensor channels are an unevenly sampled sensor that contain time synchronization data in a single payload.

-This sensor is unique in that is only contains a payload of values and no timestamps or other fields.
+This sensor is unique in that it only contains a payload of values and no timestamps or other fields.

 See https://redvoxhi.bitbucket.io/redvox-sdk/v2.2.0/api_docs/redvox/api900/sensors/time_synchronization_sensor.m.html for a list of methods this sensor provides.